-&lt;sup>3 INA § 312.
-These exempt applicants are not required to speak English or read or write in English.
-Applicants exempt from demonstrating a basic understanding of English take the civics exam in their native and civics exams, or they may qualify for an exception to the requirement that they demonstrate English literacy and/or knowledge of US history and government.
+Naturalization applicants with disabilities may qualify for an accommodation to the method of taking the English and civics exams, or they may qualify for an exception to the requirement that they demonstrate English literacy and/or knowledge of US history and government.
 There is a significant difference between requesting an accommodation and requesting a disability exception.
 Applicants who qualify for an accommodation must still pass the English and civics exams whereas the disability exception exempts applicants from taking the exams.
 Advocates who are working with a naturalization applicant should be clear on whether the applicant would be able to pass the English and civics exams with the appropriate accommodations, or whether the applicant has a disability that prevents them from demonstrating an understanding of English and civics, even with an accommodation.

 Reasonable accommodations for naturalization purposes include, but are not limited to, sign language interpreters, extended time for testing, and off-site testing.
 Accommodations are available for the naturalization interview, the English and civics exams, and the oath of allegiance.
-For an in-depth analysis of the difference between accommodations and disability exceptions, and a discussion of how to secure a reasonable accommodation, please see Chapter 7 of the ILRC's manual entitled Naturalization and U.S. Citizenship, The Essential Legal Guide.
+Chapter 9 of the ILRC's manual, Naturalization and U.S. Citizenship, The Essential Legal Guide, provides a detailed analysis of the difference between accommodations and disability exceptions, and a discussion of how to secure a reasonable accommodation.